dityuiri/go-baseline/README.md

 # Go-Baseline
 ## About the Service
 This is a go-baseline project that aims as a starting line for Go project.
 The concept of this baseline is trying to implement [Uncle Bob's Clean Code Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) combined with the experience from past projects.
+Project is using drivers/adapters from [https://github.com/dityuiri/go-adapter](https://github.com/dityuiri/go-adapter).

 ## Architecture
 ![Architecture](baseline-architecutre.png)